In this article, we will look at some of the best calf exercises for women that can be done at home.

 The Best Calf Exercises Summary

 The exercises above are some of the best calf exercises for defining the muscles of your lower legs.
-However, if you are overweight, you will need to reduce your calorie intake and do regular cardio sessions to lower your body fat.
+However, if you are overweight, to improve the appearance of your calved you will need to reduce your calorie intake and do regular cardio sessions to lower your body fat.
 Only then will you see the results of your hard work.

 Good cardio exercises that target the leg muscles include cycling, jumping rope, walking, jogging, and running.
-The latter three can be done outdoors or on a treadmill.
+All can be done indoors or outdoors, and the latter three can be done on a treadmill if desired.